runfinch/finch/docs/config_to_support_additional_workspace_directories.md

 Cons:

 * Sometimes the error log in Lima context may not be descriptive in Finch context
+  * Mitigation:
+    * Add Finch's own error message to wrap Lima's error message
+    * Use lima config validation method to validate first
 * Depends on Lima error handing.
-(However, other commands also depend on Lima/Nerdctl error handling today and Finch can still catch it in e2e tests.)
+  * However, other commands also depend on Lima/Nerdctl error handling today and Finch can still catch it in e2e tests.)

-*Option 2 Allowlist specific locations in Finch.*
+Option 2 Allowlist specific locations in Finch.

 Pros:

 * Easy to implement